hydrusnetwork/hydrus/docs/client_api.md

 Once the API is running, go to its entry in _services->review services_.
 Each external program trying to access the API will need its own access key, which is the familiar 64-character hexadecimal used in many places in hydrus.
 You can enter the details manually from the review services panel and then copy/paste the key to your external program, or the program may have the ability to request its own access while a mini-dialog launched from the review services panel waits to catch the request.

-## Browsers and tools created by hydrus users:
+## Browsers and tools created by hydrus users

 * [Hydrus Companion](https://gitgud.io/prkc/hydrus-companion): a Chrome/Firefox extension for hydrus that allows easy download queueing as you browse and advanced login support
 *   [Hydrus Web](https://github.com/floogulinc/hydrus-web): a web client for hydrus (allows phone browsing of hydrus)